- Emeritus Faculty

 Dane Kennedy teaches courses in British imperial, modern British, and world history.
-He is the author of six books, the most recent being The Imperial History Wars: Debating the British Empire (2018), Decolonization: A Very Short Introduction (2016) and The Last Blank Spaces: Exploring Africa and Australia (2013) and editor or co-editor of three others, including How Empire Shaped Us (2016) and Reinterpreting Exploration: The West in the World.
-He was awarded a John Simon Guggenheim Fellowship in 2003-04 and a National Humanities Center Fellowship in 2010-11.
-He is currently the president of the North American Conference of British Studies from 2011-13.
+He is the author of six books, the most recent being The Imperial History Wars: Debating the British Empire (2018), Decolonization: A Very Short Introduction (2016) and The Last Blank Spaces: Exploring Africa and Australia (2013) and editor or co-editor of three others, including How Empire Shaped Us (2016) and Reinterpreting Exploration: The West in the World (2013).
+Kennedy was awarded a John Simon Guggenheim Fellowship in 2003-04 and a National Humanities Center Fellowship in 2010-11.
+He was president of the North American Conference of British Studies from 2011-13.
 He currently directs the National History Center.

 Editor, Reinterpreting Exploration: The West in the World.
 New York: Oxford University Press, 2014.

 The Last Blank Spaces: Exploring Africa and Australia.
 Cambridge, MA: Harvard University Press, 2013.

 Decentering Empire: Britain, India, and the Transcolonial World.
 Hyderabad: Orient Longman, 2006.
 Co-edited with Durba Ghosh.

 The Highly Civilized Man: Richard Burton and the Victorian World.
 Cambridge, MA: Harvard University Press, 2005.

 The Magic Mountains: Hill Stations and the British Raj.
 New York: University of California Press, 1996.

 Islands of White: Settler Society and Culture in Kenya and Southern Rhodesia, 1890-1939.
 Durham: Duke University Press, 1987.

 HIST 1011: World History, 1500-Present

 HIST 3135: Victorian Britain